nkpanda97/PhD_thesis_template_2025_TU_Delft/README.md

 Are you curios how the final result looks like?
 Have a look gere [![PhD Thesis Example](./figures/PhD_thesis_template_2025_TU_Delft.jpg)](PhD_thesis_template_2025_TU_Delft.pdf)

+## Contribution
+Contributions are very welcome! 🎉 If you spot any errors, typos, or formatting issues, feel free to correct them.
+You can also suggest or add new features to improve the template and make it more useful for others.
+Simply open an issue or submit a pull request; every contribution helps this template get better.

 ## License

 This template is available under the MIT License.
 For more information, see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)